cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/elasticsearch.md

 #### Note
 <div class="notice notice-danger">
-	<p>For docker stacks this will be added to the host not as a container.</p>
+	<p>For docker applications this will be added to the host not as a container.</p>
 </div>
 {% endif %}